Private equity in UK (England and Wales): market and regulatory overview

 The investor must not be connected with the company at any time between two years before and three years after the issue of the shares.
 Broadly, investors are connected if they:

-Hold or are entitled to acquire more than 30% of the share capital, the loan capital and issued share capital of the company or the voting power in the company.
+Hold or are entitled to acquire more than 30% of the share capital, the issued share capital of the company or the voting power in the company.

 Control the company.

 Are an employee, partner or director of the company, unless they are an unpaid director or business angel (see Question 29).

 The shares must be issued to the investor and must be both: